MarcelJurtz/mjurtz.com/_posts/2017-09-10-getting-started-git.md

 A problem comes up, when both users push the same file: merge conflicts.

-Think of a file in the remote repository named test.txt, which has the following content:
+Think of a file in the remote repository named _test.txt_, which has the following content:

-    <span class="hljs-attribute">Hello</span>
+> Hello

 Using pull, both users get this file to their working directories.